JcB1971/Portfolio_2022/README.md

 ## Business Task

 The analyst has been tasked with answering this question:
-How do annual members and casual riders use @@Cyclistic bikes differently ?
+How do annual members and casual riders use Cyclistic bikes differently ?

 ## Stakeholders